OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: False

-  if "xform" is time varying and motion blur is turned on, Turning on this toggle can generate better rotation trail.
-Known limitation: turning on this toggle will disable adaptive tessellation
+  <p>if "xform" is time varying and motion blur is turned on, Turning on this toggle can generate better rotation trail.
+Known limitation: turning on this toggle will disable adaptive tessellation<\p>

   <h3>uv_list</h3>